The Vancouver Canada Day Video showcases some of the best places to be on the July 1st weekend including events with free concerts and fireworks.

 Canada Day celebrations in Burnaby take place in a couple of locations including Swangard Stadium and Burnaby Village.

-The main party is at Swangard Stadium from 5:00 to 10:30 pm with free concerts, a family zone and fireworks.
+The main party is at Swangard Stadium from 5:00 to 10:00 pm with free concerts, a family zone and fireworks blasting off at 10:00 pm.

 For more information about these events, click Burnaby on Canada Day.